 Doubt it?
 Take a look at industry review sites or standbys such as Yelp, Open Table, or Angie’s List and see if you’re being reviewed.
 Ask the people on your staff how many social media platforms they are on.

 Think blogs are immaterial?
 Or written by teens describing their day or by geeks talking tech?
-Click through here and you’ll see just a small portion of the people in the DC area that have their own blogs.
 A lot of them are the people you want as customers.
 A lot of them already are.

-Consider the fact that Google – which is increasingly being used for local queries – has 6,000,000,000 searches per day.
-Or that Facebook, which in September of 2006 was a site exclusively geared toward college students now has over 180,000,000,000 personal profiles on it.
+Consider the fact that Google – which is increasingly being used for local queries – has 5,500,000,000 searches per day.
+Or that Facebook, which in September of 2006 was a site exclusively geared toward college students now has over two billion personal profiles on it.
 That’s bigger than the populations of North America and South America combined; only China has a larger population.

 How about the fact that in early 2009, Twitter had about 6 million accounts on it.
-Now it’s up over 600,000,000 million.
-Or that a major reason that so many newspapers are suffering or even shuttering is because classifieds are moving to Amazon, Craigslist, and eBay.
+Now it’s up over 336,000,000 monthly users.
+Or that a major reason that so many newspapers are suffering or even shuttering is because classifieds are moving to Amazon, to Craigslist, and to eBay.

 That’s how we are now connecting, getting the information that we want, sharing stories.
 And that’s also how we’re being marketed to.